Organizational Research Methods: Storytelling in Action

 C – Correcting by iteration of Previous Findings in light of above analyses

 R1 – Resolution – Public university is an open-systemic phenomena (and many closed systems), with a multiplicity of (successive) cause, mechanisms, and theories about the latest budget crisis.
 “What is involved here is typically a conjunctive multiplicity of components” and “the logical form of open systemic phenomenon” (Bhaskar, 2010: 4).
 Universities and the State are complex events and components: With the collapse of oil and gas prices, our university and every other public university in New Mexico lost its funding by the State, which meant budgets in limbo, salaries frozen, no new hires with attrition.
-Our university, anticipated budget deficits was seen as a time to call in the business process reengineering (BPR) consultants and pay them $622,700 for 10 days consultation and a PowerPoint presentation on how to save millions by changing span of control of staff.
+Our university, anticipated budget deficits was seen as a time to call in the business process reengineering (PR) consultants and pay them $622,700 for 10 days consultation and a PowerPoint presentation on how to save millions by changing span of control of staff.

-Boje, Rosile, Dennehy, and Summers (1997) deconstructed reengineering, concluding it was unscientific, counter-productive, and destructive, yet highly popular.
+Boje, Rosile, Denney, and Summers (1997) deconstructed reengineering, concluding it was unscientific, counter-productive, and destructive, yet highly popular.
 Cuts were justified in personnel, while in another part of the university, millions of state money was spent on new buildings.
 A plan is being considered that would expand the 18-hole golf course (that uses one million gallons to water greens) to 27-holes, and add a hotel and shopping mall.
 The university’s football team continued it losing streak, but picked million dollar practice games with ranked university in other conferences.
 Students story: our team is used as tackle dummies, expect to lose, to build confident of big league teams.
 Much more money is now spent on marketing the value of the degree on billboards and ads playing before movies started in local theaters.
 The official narrative was NMSU was still a top tier research university, and a premiere Hispanic-serving Carnegie II-level university.
 Some faculty wondered if this was an espoused theory, but the theory-in-use was to cover over the lack of top-tier performance, and the strange ways Hispanics were being treated in TrumpLand.

 Weekly Chancellor and Provost narratives pointed to the student, faculty, and alumni accomplishments.
-Ontologically, NMSU’s open system is a reality in which there are many different mechanisms at potentially emergent levels combining to produce our novel situation.
+Onto logically, NMSU’s open system is a reality in which there are many different mechanisms at potentially emergent levels combining to produce our novel situation.
 The are physical mechanisms (building some new buildings, while de-budgeting people), biological mechanisms (flat birth rate in the State), psychological (it feels to us like faculty are more depressed and demoralized than anytime in our 21 years there).
-There appear to be psych-social and socio-economic changes, and speculation that students no longer see the ROI on higher education investments.
+There appear to be psych-social and sociology-economic changes, and speculation that students no longer see the ROI on higher education investments.
 There could be cultural reductionism, a clash of migrant culture, white culture, and Trump politics.
 In short, this open system is a laminated system of many components.

-R2 – Redescription – What is the appropriate level of description of the state of affairs at NMSU?
+R2 – Re-description – What is the appropriate level of description of the state of affairs at NMSU?
 Is it the level of the University, the State Legislature and Governor, the Trump agenda for higher education, the transformation from knowledge society to knowledge economy, or the colonizing of higher education globally by academic capitalism?
 Does one professor’s meeting to be reprimanded by an administrator matter?
 Or, does the Governor signing off to never ever raise taxes matter?
 Or is this a national trend or a global trend of neoliberal ideology to get government out of funding for public education?
 Which of the possible levels of description of socioeconomic phenomenon is the explanatory critical one to focus on?

 Here is an antenarrative analysis.
 Civilization is not unconscious, ruled by a corporate and governmental elite, which in the US this is the corporate lobby.
 Do we really have democracy anymore?
 The world is running out of natural resources, and all the rhetoric about sustainability does not meet the simplest empirical understanding of climate change, population explosion, the migration crisis worldwide, and so on.
 The 1% wealthy are amassing all the wealth, so much so, that half the world’s population lives on less than $2 day.

 Our universities act to reinforce a number of myths that keep the generative mechanisms of economic and social inequality out of the commonsense.
-As an exercise in retrodiction and retroduction, we might ask ourselves and our students whether we believe the following nine myths, plus one more added by Boje, taken from Chapman (2004: 98):
+As an exercise in retro diction and retroduction, we might ask ourselves and our students whether we believe the following nine myths, plus one more added by Boje, taken from Chapman (2004: 98):

 1. We live in a democracy